 Clients Have a Huge Responsibility In This Modern Disaster

 All owners of bite-sized dogs should feel bad because even the most amazing dog breeder who truly has good intentions will still produce unhealthy dog breeds solely for the look.
 And they know, as much as the consumer knows, that cuteness kills.

 Before getting any dog, from any breed, the future owner must document himself and read what is the breed about.
 And the excesses required to get such small dogs are well-documented for whoever takes five minutes to Google it.

-It is just wrong on every single aspect.
+It is just wrong in every single aspect.

 So What Next?

 Not much.
-No organisation or institution is trying to tackle the issue so breeders keep on breeding and buyers keep on buying.
+No organization or institution is trying to tackle the issue so breeders keep on breeding and buyers keep on buying.
 Facebookers keep on liking and bloggers keep on posting.

 Like every single trend, hype, and craze, it will eventually die down and the demand for such dogs will drastically decrease, and breeders will get rid of these dogs and take on the new trend, whatever this one will be.